 On March 27, 2020, the CARES Act was signed into law and, among other things, included several relief provisions available to tax-qualified retirement plans and their participants.
-Plan management evaluated the relief provisions available to plan participants under the CARES Act, however elected not to adopt any of the provisions for Plan year ended December 31, 2020.
+Plan management evaluated the relief provisions available to plan participants under the CARES Act, however elected not to adopt any of the provisions for Plan years ended December 31, 2022 and December 31, 2021.
+The CARES Act expired March 27, 2022.